 The action hero indulges in a bharpur romance and tries to deliver a convincing act.
 Sabyasachi steals the show as a dad craving the company of his son, while Laboni as Professor Nandini Roy is a treat to watch.
 The movie is an official remake of the Telugu movie Konchem Ishtam Konchem Kashtam.

 Stars: Joya Ahsan, Ferdous Ahmed, Shampa Reza, Ahmed Rubel, A.T.M Shamsuzzaman

-Guerrilla is a Bangladeshi movie which is based on the events of the Bangladesh Liberation War.
+Guerrilla is a Bangladeshi movie that is based on the events of the Bangladesh Liberation War.
 This movie should appeal to a younger demographic, those who have not seen the war, as they get to see just how deep-rooted the movement for freedom was — people from all walks of life uniting to free the country.
 Joya’s performance holds the movie together, even when the plot falters.
 This is yet another feather in the cap for the accomplished actor.
 “Guerrilla” is indeed a must-see, especially for those who are yet to face the grave realities of a period that defines our history; a history that is cruel yet tragically inspiring.
 This movie is an adaptation of the novel Nishiddho Loban by Syed Shamsul Huq.
 It’s a must watch movie for everyone.